cantecim/dotfiles/README.md

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).

+# TODOs
+- [ ] remove webpro
+- [ ] add mackup instructions from driesvints
+- [ ] check zsh completions if not working provide a solution
+- [ ] check system, all should be converted to zsh, remove unnecessary or missing things
+- [ ] copy oh-my-zsh custom settings from dotfiles-new
+- [ ] also install plugins

 ## Highlights

 - Minimal efforts to install everything, using a [Makefile](./Makefile)